Tuesday, November 9, 2010

 Friday, November 5, 2010

 I wouldn't go that far.
 It's not among the best of even the larger Hammer Frankenstein series.
-Still, it does have its charms, the primary one being Peter Cushing in the lead role.
+Still, it does have its charms, the biggest by far being Peter Cushing in the lead role.
 Brian likes him, too:

 "The ultimate success of the Hammer series derives from Cushing's making the part all his own."Cushing is very good in the part.
-I'd rank him the definitive screen Frankenstein, except that probably wouldn't be entirely fair, because he doesn't just play one Victor Frankenstein in that series--he plays about half a dozen.
+One hesitates for a moment about calling him the definitive screen Frankenstein only because it may be somewhat misleading, as Cushing didn't just play one Victor Frankenstein in that series--he played half a dozen.

-It's fortunate that Terence Fisher directed most of those movies, and not just because he was a competent director.
-Like most of the Hammer hands, he was a craftsman, rather than an artist, and while his lack of any significant cohesive personal vision for the series allowed for discontinuities galore, it also meant we got lots of different versions of Frankenstein out of it.
+It's fortunate that Terence Fisher directed most of those movies.
+Like most of the Hammer hands, he was a craftsman working in a movie factory, not some unwavering auteur with a strong, committed sense of what the series should be.
+While his lack of any significant cohesive personal vision for the series--and, more to the point, the mechanics of the Hammer factory--allowed for discontinuities galore, it also meant we got lots of different versions of Frankenstein out of it.
+And since Fisher was Hammer's top director, it meant a lot of them were really good.

-One--the one introduced in THE CURSE OF FRANKENSTEIN--is the relatively one-note mad scientist playing at being a god, and, in the end, being punished for it.
+One--the one introduced in THE CURSE OF FRANKENSTEIN--is the relatively one-note mad scientist playing at being a god and in the end being punished for it.
 The next was introduced in the next film, THE REVENGE OF FRANKENSTEIN, and is almost the polar opposite, a compassionate (if, shall we say, sometimes overzealous) fellow whose work has a genuinely humanitarian aspect but who, in the end, is undone by the ignorance and bigotry of others.
-The succeeding films all offer either variations on one or the other, or combinations of both.
+The succeeding films all offer, speaking broadly, either variations on one or the other or combinations of both--new versions of the character continuing his work in many different circumstances.
+Cushing's Frankenstein can be a malevolent chaos-agent, compassionate, slyly witty, brilliant, insane (as opposed to evil), and he's making monsters, turning himself into his own monster, transferring souls (in one installment), working for what he sees as the betterment of mankind or just following a mad personal obsession.

 Fortunately, I don't have to pick a favorite.
-Cushing played them all, and he was very good at every one of them.
-Even when some of the ideas embraced by the films went right off into the ozone, Cushing could still keep a straight face and sell them to an audience.
-Hammer's Frankensteins, like all its series, are uneven in quality.
-Even in the lamest, though, Cushing is always spot-on.
-He was a constant in the role.
-Only once was he replaced in it, and the resulting film sucked like space, which just underlines more strongly that, to the extent those films can be said to work, he was a very large part of what made it so.
+Cushing played them all and he was very good at every one of them.
+Even when some of the ideas embraced by the films went off into the ozone, Cushing could still keep a straight face and sell them to an audience.
+Hammer's Frankenstein films, like all its series, are uneven in quality, but even in the least of them, Cushing is always spot-on.
+Only once was he replaced in the role and the resulting film sucked like space, which just underlines more strongly that, to the extent those films can be said to work, he was a very large part of what made it so.

 That shouldn't be read as a slam of Fisher--continuity within all of Hammers' horror series was tenuous, at best.

-Though not, it should be said, as uneven as most of the others.
+Though not, it should be said, as uneven as most of most of the others.

 Wednesday, November 3, 2010

 Lewis was one of the great Poverty Row B-picture artists of Golden Age Hollywood.
-He didn't let perfunctory stories, trite scripts, bad actors, or budgets that more closely resembled the catering bill for A-pictures slow him down.
-Film is primarily a visual medium, and if the other raw materials with which Lewis had to work were wanting, he could at least make the movies visually interesting.
-That's where those wagon wheels came in.
-And they were just the beginning.
-Lewis rebelled against the traditional "invisible" Hollywood style, shooting, instead, tight, expressionistic cinema, filled with unusual and inventive camera work.
+He didn't let perfunctory stories, trite scripts, bad actors or budgets that more closely resembled the catering bill for A-pictures slow him down.
+Film is primarily a visual medium and if the other raw materials with which Lewis had to work were wanting, he could at least make the movies visually interesting.
+Those wagon wheels where just the beginning.
+Lewis rebelled against the traditional "invisible" Hollywood style, shooting, instead, tight, expressionistic cinema filled with unusual and inventive camera work.
 Odd angles, odd staging, utterly individualistic.
-It's said to have driven his editors nuts, but it pepped up what would have otherwise been a lot of entirely forgettable--even awful--films.
+It's said to have driven his editors nuts but it pepped up what would have otherwise been a lot of entirely forgettable--even awful--films.

 Lewis cut his teeth on those cowboy quickies.
-He wasn't stuck with the shortest of short ends for long, though.
-While he remained firmly ensconced in B-level productions for most of his career, his budgets, his actors, and his scripts did improve, and soon, he wasn't just the only good thing about a bad movie.
-With more resources with which to exercise his resourcefulness, he came into his own as a movie-maker, and proceeded to make some damn good movies.
+He wasn't stuck with the shortest of short ends for long though.
+While he remained firmly ensconced in B-level productions for most of his career, his budgets, his actors and his scripts did improve and soon, he wasn't just the only good thing about a bad movie.
+With more resources with which to exercise his resourcefulness, he came into his own as a filmmaker and proceeded to make some damn good ones.

-He usually tried to hook viewers early, and was frequently very good at drawing in an audience with his first scene.
+He usually tried to hook viewers early and was frequently very good at drawing in an audience with his first scene.
 GUN CRAZY (1950) begins on an adolescent demonstrating an almost sexual attachment to a pistol in a store window.
-So overcome is he that he just can't resist breaking the glass and stealing it, only to immediately trip over his own feet and send the gun skittering across the rain-soaked street to come to a halt at the feet of someone revealed, as the camera moves up, to be a grim-faced policeman.
+So overcome is he that he just can't resist breaking the glass and stealing it, only to immediately trip over his own feet and send the gun skittering across the rain-soaked street to come to a halt at the feet of a bystander revealed, as the camera moves up, to be a grim-faced policeman.
 The pre-title sequence of TERROR IN A TEXAS TOWN (1958) is one of my favorites.
 There's Sterling Hayden playing a beefy Swedish whaler.
-Totally out of place in a Hollywood Western.
-He's marching through town, a crowd gathering behind him as he comes to a particular building and calls out some badman.
-The villain--in black, so we know he's a no-goodnik--has a gun on his hip, but Hayden is hefting a harpoon on his shoulder as his weapon of choice.
-They're about to have it out, and we cut from the scene to the opening credits.
+He's marching through a Western town, totally out of place, with a crowd gathering behind him as he comes to a particular building and calls out some badman.
+The villain--in black, so we know he's a no-goodnik--has a gun on his hip but Hayden is hefting a harpoon on his shoulder as his weapon of choice.
+They're about to have it out and we cut from the scene to the opening credits.
 There's no way in hell anyone is going to watch that and not stick around for the rest of the movie.
-More subtle but also effective is the opening of MY NAME IS JULIA ROSS (1945), wherein we follow the lead character through the street in pouring rain, up to a rooming house, then inside, where our heroine's situation is set up via a conversation with the housekeeper--Lewis doesn't let us go until we're into the picture.
+More subtle but also effective is the opening of MY NAME IS JULIA ROSS (1945), wherein we follow the lead character through the street in pouring rain, up to a rooming house then inside, where our heroine's situation is set up via a conversation with the housekeeper.
+Lewis doesn't let us go until we're into the picture.

-Lewis has very nearly been lost in time.
-Film nerds (like Shrader) dig him, but he's a fairly obscure figure.
+Lewis has developed a cult following but that's as good as he's managed.
+Film nerds (like Shrader) dig him but he's a fairly obscure figure.
 Too obscure.
 His work deserves better than that, so this is my little contribution to getting it its due.

 On PBS's American Cinema series.